01101010110/MODWIN/README.md

 --- Note this branch is not ready yet, still working on fixing the TPM bypass code without breaking anything, everything else is functional.
-The pictures are placeholders for now, will reshoot on other computer tomorrow.

 # MODWIN